Explore how PDF Spaces supports smooth teamwork with shared files, clear permissions, and built‑in tools for reviewing and contributing.

 Collaboration in PDF Spaces happens inside a single shared environment where your team works with the same files, context, and insights—without switching tools or losing track of conversations.
 You start by creating a PDF Space that brings together your project’s files, notes, and links to establish a single source of truth.

-Once the PDF Space is ready, you can share either the entire workspace or links to specific files or notes, depending on what recipients needs to see.
+Once the PDF Space is ready, you can share either the entire workspace or links to specific files or notes, depending on what recipients need to see.
 From there, you control how participants engage by setting roles and customizing the landing view with guidance and context.
+For private or organization‑only links, new users can request access to the PDF Space using Request Access.
+The creator can then approve or decline the request.

-As the owner, you can add multiple collaborators to the PDF Space and assign Viewer, Reviewer, or Contributor roles, based on what each person needs to do.
+As the owner, you can add multiple collaborators to the PDF Space and assign Viewer, Reviewer, or Contributor roles based on each person's needs.
 Team members can review content, add comments, and use the built‑in AI Assistant to summarize documents, ask questions, or extract insights, helping everyone get oriented quickly.

 Access and permission levels